SolaceSamples/solace-samples-jms/README.md

 ## Contents

-This repository contains code and matching tutorial walk throughs for five different basic Solace messaging patterns.
-For a nice introduction to the Solace API and associated tutorials, check out the [tutorials landing page](https://solacesamples.github.io/solace-samples-java/).
+This repository contains code and matching tutorial walk throughs for basic Solace messaging patterns.
+For a nice introduction to the Solace API and associated tutorials, check out the [Getting Started Home Page](https://solacesamples.github.io/solace-samples-jms/).

 See the individual tutorials for details:

-- [Publish/Subscribe](https://solacesamples.github.io/solace-samples-java/docs/publish-subscribe): Learn how to set up pub/sub messaging on a Solace VMR.
+- [Publish/Subscribe](https://solacesamples.github.io/solace-samples-jms/docs/publish-subscribe): Learn how to set up pub/sub messaging on a Solace VMR.
-- [Persistence](https://solacesamples.github.io/solace-samples-java/docs/persistence-with-queues): Learn how to set up persistence for guaranteed delivery.
+- [Persistence](https://solacesamples.github.io/solace-samples-jms/docs/persistence-with-queues): Learn how to set up persistence for guaranteed delivery.
-- [Request/Reply](https://solacesamples.github.io/solace-samples-java/docs/request-reply): Learn how to set up request/reply messaging.
+- [Request/Reply](https://solacesamples.github.io/solace-samples-jms/docs/request-reply): Learn how to set up request/reply messaging.
-- [Confirmed Delivery](https://solacesamples.github.io/solace-samples-java/docs/confirmed-delivery): Learn how to confirm that your messages are received by a Solace message router.
+- [Confirmed Delivery](https://solacesamples.github.io/solace-samples-jms/docs/confirmed-delivery): Learn how to confirm that your messages are received by a Solace message router.
-- [Topic to Queue Mapping](https://solacesamples.github.io/solace-samples-java/docs/topic-to-queue-mapping): Learn how to map existing topics to Solace queues.
+- [Topic to Queue Mapping](https://solacesamples.github.io/solace-samples-jms/docs/topic-to-queue-mapping): Learn how to map existing topics to Solace queues.

 ## Checking out and Building

-To build these samples, download and unpacked the Java API library to a known location.
-The Java API library can be [downloaded here](http://dev.solacesystems.com/downloads/).
-Then copy the contents of the `sol-jcsmp-VERSION/lib` directory to a `libs` sub-directory in your `solace-samples-java` project.
+To build these samples, download and unpacked the JMS API library to a known location.
+The JMS API library can be [downloaded here](http://dev.solacesystems.com/downloads/).
+Then copy the contents of the `sol-jms-VERSION/lib` directory to a `libs` sub-directory in your `solace-samples-jms` project.

 In the following command line replace `VERSION` with the Solace API version you downloaded.
 For example:

   1. clone this GitHub repository
-  1. `cd solace-samples-java`
+  1. `cd solace-samples-jms`
   1. `mkdir libs`
-  1. `cp  ../sol-jcsmp-VERSION/lib/* libs`
+  1. `cp  ../sol-jms-VERSION/lib/* libs`
   1. `./gradlew assemble`

 ## Running the Samples